Journey of Hope

 |Delivered by||Teachers, social workers, youth workers.|

-Journey of Hope is delivered to small groups of up to ten children either once a week over eight weeks or twice a week over four weeks.
+Journey of Hope is delivered to small groups of up to 10 children either once a week over 8 weeks, or twice a week over 4 weeks.
 Program sessions are designed to help children:

 Different engagement and learning techniques are used depending on the age of participants.

 Two facilitators deliver the program.
 Facilitators must be qualified with either a bachelor degree in social work, youth work or education and have experience in working with vulnerable children.

 A detailed facilitator manual and workbooks with structured session plans are available.

 $6,000 (includes training, manuals, resource kit, fidelity checks and evaluation tools).